 The Core: Our Uncommon Approach

 The Core Humanities Sequence (colloquially, “The Core”) is a series of classes for the 7th through 10th grades that seeks to integrate the study of language, literature, and history.
-Indeed, the reintegration of knowledge is one of the most pressing educational needs of our time.
-Students benefit from an approach to reality that is open to transcendence, to the good, the true, and the beautiful.
-They are enriched and prepared for a life of prudence, defined as the “perfected ability to make decisions in accordance with reality.”
+This reintegration of knowledge is one of the most pressing educational needs of our time.
+Core students are enriched and prepared for a life of prudence through study of the history and literature of our Western tradition.

 Each Core Class is a double period taught by the same teacher.
 Our sequence of classes covers the following materials during the grades listed below: